Joanna Forest: Peter Pan

-Forest has played Wendy Darling in Peter Pan in venues such as The Mayflower, Southampton; The Grand Opera House, Belfast; The New Theatre, Cardiff; Wycombe Swan, High Wycombe; The Nottingham Theatre Royal; The Theatre Royal, Newcastle; The New Victoria Theatre, Woking; Theatre Royal Bath and The Cliffs Pavilion, Southend, performing alongside Shane Ritchie, Steve McFadden, Joe Pasquale, Paul Nicholas, Leslie Grantham amongst others.
+Forest has played Wendy Darling in Peter Pan in venues such as The Mayflower, Southampton; The Grand Opera House, Belfast; The New Theatre, Cardiff; Wycombe Swan, High Wycombe; The Nottingham Theatre Royal; The Theatre Royal, Newcastle; The New Victoria Theatre, Woking; Theatre Royal Bath and The Cliffs Pavilion, Southend, performing alongside Shane Richie, Steve McFadden, Joe Pasquale, Paul Nicholas, Leslie Grantham amongst others.

 Television and film

 Forest's television work includes The Upper Hand for Central Television, on which she portrayed Katie for several episodes, which was directed by Martin Dennis and starring Joe McGann; a series regular for Think About Science for BBC Schools playing Jenny, directed by Adrian Hedley; Karen in Agony; and Live TV's Daily Soap.

-Forest also appeared in commercials for the "Yorkie...it's not for girls!" campaign and on 18 July 2017 she took part in a gender role discussion on ITV1s Good Morning Britain, which featured her in a Yorkie (chocolate bar) advertisement.
+Forest also appeared in commercials for the "Yorkie...it's not for girls!" campaign and on 18 July 2017 she took part in a gender role discussion on the ITV programme Good Morning Britain, which featured her in a Yorkie (chocolate bar) advertisement.

 Other advertisement work include Honeycomb Cereal, Kool Aid Drink, and the Rule Bet arcade game.

 In 2011 she played the role of Nettle in the feature film, Crab Island.

 Voiceover

 Able to provide vocal ranges from five years old to adult, she has voiced Fisher Price Toys – the talking calculator, The Calcubot, and the reading aid The Alphabet Buddie.
-More voiceover work includes, Boots, Marmite and Quality Street, adverts, voicing Sonya in the animated cartoon Mad Sonya, and the voice of Mother in the audio book, William's War.
+More voiceover work includes, Boots, Marmite and Quality Street adverts, voicing Sonya in the animated cartoon Mad Sonya, and the voice of Mother in the audio book, William's War.